-Service Parameter Service Level Capacity 220 gallons per day (gpd) per single-family dwelling, which is referred to as a residential equivalent (one RE); service levels for multi-family dwellings, commercial and industrial businesses, public service organizations, etc. are expressed in numbers of REs; for example, multi-family units are expected to produce .83 RE or 183 gpd.
-Average daily flow in 2014: 482,000 gpd flows Peak flow in 2014: 790,000 gpd Wastewater quality Sewage quality must conform to County Sanitary Sewer Utility Administrative Code and county Pretreatment Code requirements.
-Design and construction Construction of new facilities and rehabilitation of ol of facilities facilities must conform to the standards of the wastewater treatment service provider.
+Service Parameter Service Level Capacity 220 gallons per day (gpd) per single-family dwelling which is referred to as a residential equivalent (one RE); service levels for multi-family dwellings, commercial and industrial businesses, public service organizations etc. are expressed in numbers of REs; for example multi-family units are expected to produce .83 RE or 183 gpd.
+Average daily and peak flows Peak flow in 2014: 790,000 gpd Wastewater quality Sewage quality must conform to County Sanitary Sewer Utility Administrative Code and county Pretreatment Code requirements.
+Design and construction Construction of new facilities and rehabilitation of old of facilities facilities must conform to the standards of the wastewater treatment service provider.